St. Andrews, Nova Scotia

 St. Andrews (Gaelic: Cill Rìbhinn) is a rural suburban community in the Canadian province of Nova Scotia, in Antigonish County.
 It is situated a fifteen minutes' drive from the Town of Antigonish in an area of rural hilly terrain.
 The community has grown in recent years and has a reputation for its cooperative community spirit, and was recognized for its character by a 2009 Lieutenant Governor's Community Spirit Award.
 Community effort has resulted in the addition of several new facilities including a curling rink, seniors complex, community centre, and numerous other projects.

 Services

 There is a post office, small elementary school with playground equipment, a baseball field, a soccer field, and a pond (for hockey and skating in the winter).
 A curling rink that hosts several leagues, competitions and events.
 Community center, walking trail, volunteer fire department, Roman Catholic church.

-Businesses

-St. Andrews boasts MacDonald's Convenience, a convenience store with both gas pumps and an NSLC.
-The Bergengren Credit Union has a branch in St. Andrews as well.

-Homes and housing

-There is a seniors home in the community, a subdivision began around the year 2000, and a new one started in 2013.
-There are farms of varying sizes and types, but the majority of homes are old farmhouses converted into family homes with lots of property.